brisa-build/brisa/packages/docs/api-reference/functions/createPortal.md

 A portal only changes the physical placement of the DOM node.
 In every other way, the JSX you render into a portal acts as a child node of the Brisa component that renders it.

+> [!TIP]
+>
+> We recommend cleanup the portal when the component is unmounted.
+You can do this by using the [`cleanup`](/building-your-application/components-details/web-components#clean-effects-cleanup-method) function inside the Web Context API.

 #### Parameters:

 - `children`: Anything that can be rendered with Brisa, such as a piece of JSX (e.g. `<div />` or `<SomeComponent />`), a Fragment (`<>...</>`), a string or a number, or an array of these.